mem48/geocompr/main.md

 single_layer = raster(raster_filepath)
 ```

-Or to read just one layer (band) from a multilayer file:
+You can also read just one layer (band) from a multilayer file:

 ```r